Bert Leatherbarrow: City and then retirement (1944)

 An advertisement for the final between City and Mount Albert.

 In an advertisement for the final the Auckland Rugby League had written “both sides will field great forwards with little between them in weight, speed and ruggedness.
-City has a fine hooker in Leatherbarrow…” City won the match 17-7 “witnessed by one of the largest crowds this season” at Carlaw Park on September 23.
+City has a fine hooker in Leatherbarrow…” City won the match 17–7 “witnessed by one of the largest crowds this season” at Carlaw Park on 23 September.
 It was their eighth first grade title, but their first since 1925.
 It was the fourth time Leatherbarrow had been part of a championship winning team following Devonport/North Shore’s titles in 1932 and 1933, and Mount Albert’s in 1939.
 He was matched up with Thomassen of Mount Albert, the player who had replaced him at hooker the previous season when he had been unwell.
 The match report in the first half said that “City forwards were dominating the play, and from the set scrums Leatherbarrow was getting the ball cleanly, and giving [Alan] Donovan a wealth of chances to get the City backs going”.
 The New Zealand Herald said “Leatherbarrow win the ball from most set scrums, but bad handling by Cossey checked several promising movements”.
 It went on to say that “Mataira, Leatherbarrow and Jackson have no equal as a front-row combination”.

-City were eliminated from the Roope Rooster knockout competition on September 30 when Ponsonby beat them 31-17.
-In an article on the success of the City side it was said “the City forwards owe much of their success to the fine play of the front row trio, H. Mataira, H. Leatherbarrow and W. Jackson.
-The two former are veterans, but they retain their form well… and it is safe to say that the City trio, are the best front row forwards (as a combination) in the league code today”.
+City were eliminated from the Roope Rooster knockout competition on 30 September when Ponsonby beat them 31-17.
+An article on the success of the City side credited much of it to the form of the front row trio of Mataira, Leatherbarrow and Jackson, describing them as "the best front row forwards (as a combination) in the league code today".

-In Leatherbarrow’s final ever game City beat Ponsonby 15-11 on October 21 to claim the Stormont Shield title for the ‘champion of champions’.
+In Leatherbarrow’s final ever game City beat Ponsonby 15–11 on 21 October to claim the Stormont Shield title for the ‘champion of champions’.
 He retired from the game though in May of the 1945 it was rumoured that he might be available for City later in the season, however he did not make a return to the field.